kubewarden/docs/docs/tasksDir/psp-migration.md

 </details>

-In this last example, the pod should only be able to expose the port 443.
+In this last example, the pod should only be able to expose port 443.
 If other ports are configured in `hostPorts` then an error should happen.

 <details>